RicoCapone/hello-world/README.md

 # hello-world
 first repository/
-Hi, I'm Capric01/
+Hi, I'm RicoCapone/
 I'm interested in data journalism/
-I'm currently learning some coding with Python, applied to data scraping, managing and analyzing/ You can reach me at rico.capone@gmail.com
+I'm currently learning some coding with Python, applied to data managing and analyzing/ You can reach me at rico.capone@gmail.com